zhenhuascut/Cascade2vec/README.md

 What is a cascade?
 A cascade is also called information diffusion/dissemination networks.
 It records how information propagates between people.
 Examples of full cascades can be seen in the links https://github.com/zhenhuascut/diffusion-data.

+# DataSet
+## Sina Weibo Microblog Network
+The Microblog network dataset is used in our paper.
+It contains 119,313 messages in June 1, 2016.
+Each line contains the information of a certain message, the format of which is:
+<message_id>\tab<user_id>\tab<publish_time>\tab<retweet_number>\tab<retweets>
+<message_id>:     the unique id of each message, ranging from 1 to 119,313.
+<root_user_id>:   the unique id of root user.
+The user id ranges from 1 to 6,738,040.
+<publish_time>:   the publish time of this message, recorded as unix timestamp.
+<retweet_number>: the total number of retweets of this message within 24 hours.
+<retweets>:       the retweets of this message, each retweet is split by " ".
+Within each retweet, it records
+the entile path for this retweet, the format of which is <user1>/<user2>/......<user n>:<retweet_time>.

+The dataset is from Prof. Shen, link https://github.com/CaoQi92/DeepHawkes

+## APS Citation Network
+The dataset includes the citation relationship between papers from 1893 and 2017 provided by American Physical Society (APS).
+The papers from 1893 to 1997 are selected to build cascades so that each of the papers is allowed to develop for at least 20 years.
+You are quired to send an email to the APS commit to get the dataset.

 # Graph Perception Network

 In the paper, we propose a new graph neural network called graph perception network (GPN), which achieves the state-of-the-art performance in graph classification tasks.